sts10/dice-tailor/readme.markdown

 ### Drawing

 Dice Tailor can draw a number of line charts related to how dice and word list fit together.

-The two charts that Dice Tailor is hard-coded to produce plot how word list lengths (X-axis) fit to word list cuts necessary to fit to a dice configuration.
+These charts show how word list lengths (X-axis) fit to word list cuts necessary to fit to a dice configuration.

+If Dice Tailor isn't given a number of sides to draw, it will draw a few common charts.
+All charts are hard-coded to print to a `./images/` directory.
+If no such directory exists, Dice Tailor will create one before printing any charts.

+#### Example charts

 **Common die fits** (6,8,12)